cfw-guide/ios.cfw.guide/docs/en_US/guides/sideloading-apps.md

 1. Open ReProvision Reborn and follow all onscreen prompts
     - You will be asked to enter your Apple ID.
 This is only sent to Apple and no one else.

+### Resigning using AltDaemonModern

+AltDaemonModern allows AltStore to automatically re-sign these applications, without needing to connect to a computer running AltServer over local network.

+1. Download and install the latest version [AltDaemonModern](https://github.com/emp0ry/AltDaemonModern/releases/latest) tweak
+1. Close your package manager
+1. Sign any apps that are about to expire

 ### Resigning using AltDaemon

 ::: tip